josemanuelmejia/Obsidian/obsidian-history-vault-master/02 analysis/Accumulation of mining capital.md

-Tracing for Marx analysis of monetary-gold as a commodity I started to read *Volume III of Capital: capitalist production as a whole*, following some of the advertisements of Engels from his October 4th, 1894 preface and the *Practical Economics: Volume 3 of Marx's Capital* elaborated by Luxemburg.
+Tracing for Marx analysis of monetary-gold as a commodity I started to read *Volume III of Capital: capitalist production as a whole*, following some of the advertisements of Engels from his October 4th, 1894 preface, and the *Practical Economics: Volume 3 of Marx's Capital* elaborated by Luxemburg.
 I didn't have a complete reading of Volume II nor Volume I, but I realized that the advancement of the categories of rate of surplus-value and rate of profit are properly from Volume 3 and that my basic knowledge of Marxist theory of capitalist production of surplus-value and the circuit of capital, are enough to understood it.
-Indeed, searching for references in the Volume III concerning literally "gold", I found a suggestive quote in the final Chapter VII Additional Remarks of Part I The conversion of surplus-value into profit and of the rate of surplus-value into the rate of profit:
+Indeed, searching for references in the Volume III concerning literally "gold", I found a suggestive quote in the final Chapter VII Additional Remarks of Part I The conversion of surplus-value into profit and of the rate of surplus-value into the rate of profit.

 >"Take it, in accordance with the assumption on which this section is based, that the ***mass of profit appropriated*** in any particular sphere of production ***is equal to the sum of the surplus-values*** produced by the total capital invested in this sphere.
 Nevertheless the bourgeois will not consider his ***profit as identical with the surplus-value***, that is to say, with unpaid surplus-labor.